Airbnb Is Offering A Stay In The BTS 'In The Soop' Villa For Just RM 31

 A unique two-story villa located on a mountain top in eastern South Korea will be available for one night only in August.
 But this isn’t just any luxury villa on Airbnb, as it happens to be the house used to film the second season of a reality show starring famous K-Pop band BTS.

-The price is US$7 — a nod to the seven members of the band.
+The price is US$7 (approx RM31, inclusive of taxes) — a nod to the seven members of the band.
 And the rental site doesn’t stop there in offering BTS fans an unforgettable experience.
 Decorative objects recalling moments from the reality show will be put in place, such as a telescope used by the band members.
 Features of the villa will be preserved, for the most part, including the pool frequented by J-Hope and Jin, or the gym.

 Much of the furniture will also be that used by the band members, so fans can enjoy kicking back on the same sofa as their idols.
 The lucky guests will even be treated to a menu of dishes prepared specially for the occasion.